 Psychosis is a break from reality — a truly impossible phenomenon to imagine unless you’ve experienced it yourself.
 According to the National Alliance of Mental Illness, approximately 3 in 100 people will experience an episode of psychosis during their lives.

 But experiencing psychosis doesn’t make someone “psychotic, “crazy” or even dangerous.
-It’s a symptom of a mental illness, and should be treated like one.

 To get a better understanding of psychosis, we asked people in our community to describe what it’s like.

 This is what they had to say: